ScottMit/JS2Arduino/README.md

 # Arduino WebSocket Communication

-A real-time WebSocket communication system for controlling Arduino devices (UNO R4 WiFi and ESP32) from web applications.
+A real-time WebSocket communication system for controlling Arduino devices (UNO R4 WiFi and ESP32) on a local network from web applications.
 Features a modular extension system for hardware components like NeoPixel LED strips.

 ## Features